Continuing Education Activity

 A thorough evaluation of vitamin B12 deficiency should include a complete history and physical with an increased emphasis on gastrointestinal (GI) and neurologic findings.
 B12 deficiency manifests as macrocytic anemia, and thus, the presenting symptoms often include signs of anemia, such as fatigue and pallor.
 Due to the increased hemolysis caused by impaired red blood cell formation, jaundice may also be a presenting symptom.
 Therefore, a thorough dermatologic exam may also be helpful.
 Other presenting complaints may include peripheral neuropathy, glossitis, diarrhea, headaches, and neuropsychiatric disturbances.

-When obtaining a complete GI history, it is important to look for a past medical history of the Celiac disease or Crohn disease.
+When obtaining a complete GI history, it is important to look for a past medical history of celiac disease or Crohn's disease.
 Any surgical history of gastrectomy or bowel resection, especially resection of the ileum, should increase suspicion for B12 deficiency.
 In addition, a dietary history may reveal that a patient has switched to a strict vegan diet within the last few years, which would also increase suspicion for B12 deficiency.

 In more severe cases, the disease process can progress to involve the nervous system.
 As mentioned above, SCDSC can result from B12 deficiency, causing damage to various segments of the spinal cord.
 A complete neurologic exam should evaluate for dementia, peripheral neuropathy, ataxia, and a loss of proprioception.
 A mental status exam may also be useful to evaluate any neuropsychiatric changes.